Azathioprine use while Breastfeeding

 Summary of Use during Lactation

 Authors of some older papers recommend against breastfeeding during azathioprine use, citing concern over possible immunosuppression, growth retardation and carcinogenesis.
-However, these concerns appear to be based on theoretical grounds and more recent expert opinion is that azathioprine is a low risk to the nursing infant and breastfeeding can continue during therapy for inflammatory bowel disease.
+However, these concerns appear to be based on theoretical grounds and more recent expert opinion is that azathioprine is a low risk to the nursing infant and breastfeeding can continue during therapy.
 Studies women with inflammatory bowel disease, systemic lupus erythematosus or transplantation taking doses of azathioprine up to 200 mg daily for immunosuppression have found either low or unmeasurable levels of the active metabolites in milk and infant serum.
-No adverse infant effects have been reported.
 Some evidence indicates a lack of adverse effects on the health and development of infants exposed to azathioprine during breastfeeding up to 3 years of age, but long-term follow-up for effects such as carcinogenesis have not been performed.
 Mothers with decreased activity of the enzyme that detoxifies azathioprine metabolites may transmit higher levels of drug to their infants in breastmilk.
 Breastfeeding during azathioprine use is usually acceptable.
-It might be desirable to monitor exclusively breastfed infants with a complete blood count with differential, and liver function tests if azathioprine is used during lactation, although some authors feel that monitoring is unnecessary.
+Cases of mild, asymptomatic neutropenia have been reported, so it might be desirable to monitor exclusively breastfed infants with a complete blood count with differential, and liver function tests if azathioprine is used during lactation, although some authors feel that monitoring is unnecessary.
 Avoiding breastfeeding for 4 to 6 hours after a dose should markedly decrease the dose received by the infant in breastmilk.

 Azathioprine is rapidly metabolized to the active metabolite mercaptopurine which is further metabolized to active metabolites including 6-methylmercaptopurine, thioguanine, 6-thioguanine nucleoside (6-TGN) and 6-methylmercaptopurine nucleosides (6-MMPN).
 The enzyme thiopurine methyltransferase (TPMT) is responsible for metabolism of 6-TGN.
 Deficiencies in this enzyme can lead to excessive toxicity.